lightningWhite/EMFSensingStation/readme.md

 emf390cli tool, these discrepancies are mitigated in the `emf_station.py` file by collecting values and then reporting averages and maximums rather than simply reporting each of the values directly reported by the tool.

-#### logging.py

-This file provides logging functionality.
-A path to the log file location is passed to the intialize_logger function and then messages can then be logged by calling the log function and passing a message.
-The message will be logged with the current time.

 ### Board Assembly Notes